HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 After establishing the VPN connection, you can open your web brower and visit [http://maas.maas] to access the MaaS dashboard.
 You can acquire machines, deploy or re-deploy OS for different nodes.

+After login to MaaS for the first time, you are required to import a public key, which is used to login to nodes.

+From nodes section of the dashboard, you can find available nodes based on your account permission.
+Such as ```cpu01.maas```, ```cpu02.maas```.
+On your local computer, you can direct use the host name to access one machine, such as ```ping cpu01.maas```.
+The hostname ```{nodetype0x}.maas``` refers to the IP address of the MGT network.

+The hostname can also be used among all machines.

+# Access RDMA Network